xy-241/CS-Notes/content/Tools/End-to-End Service Access Troubleshooting.md

 ## Is It Blocked?
 ---
-- We may have firewall rules that block certain type of traffic or certain ports
+- We may have [[Access Control List|firewall rules]] that block certain type of traffic or certain ports
 - It is important to check firewall rules on both client and server side